 Today the United States is home to almost 14 million survivors thanks in part to advances made possible through research and clinical trials.
 In 2011 the NIH supported $5.4 billion in cancer research leading to new treatments and drugs.

 One of the most dramatic examples of success stories come in the area of pediatric cancer outcomes.
-Roswell Park Cancer Institute is a member of the Children’s Oncology Group, a National Cancer Institute supported clinical trials group and the world’s largest organization devoted exclusively to childhood and adolescent cancer research.
+Roswell Park Comprehensive Cancer Center is a member of the Children’s Oncology Group, a National Cancer Institute supported clinical trials group and the world’s largest organization devoted exclusively to childhood and adolescent cancer research.
 Fifty years ago childhood cancer was virtually incurable but through advances made possible through federally funded research, today the 5-year survival rate for children is 80%.

 ”Funding from the federal government has not grown over the last 5 years but the impending 8% cut to the NIH coupled with cuts to Medicare and other taxes and reductions to be phased in over the next 10 years will have a devastating effect on the progress we are making in the fight against cancer,” added Dr. Trump.